kanboard/kanboard/doc/en_US/update.markdown

 1. `git pull`
 2. Login and check if everything is ok

-Note: This method will install the **current development version**, use at your own risk.
+- This method will install the **current development version**, use at your own risk.
+- Do not update the software blindly without checking the [ChangeLog](https://github.com/kanboard/kanboard/blob/master/ChangeLog).

 Running SQL migrations manually
 -------------------------------

 By default, SQL migrations are executed automatically.
 The schema version is checked at each request.
 In this way, when you upgrade Kanboard to another version, the database schema is updated for you.

-You may want to disable this behaviour is case you have a specific configuration.
-For example, if multiple processes try to apply the migrations in the same time you might have some concurrency problems even if each operation is executed inside a transaction.
+This method **is not perfect**.

+- **When you run the migrations, make sure only one process is accessing to the database**
+- Put your Kanboard instance in "maintenance mode" to avoid people using the software while you are altering the database schema

 To disable this feature, set the parameter `DB_RUN_MIGRATIONS` at `false` in your [config file](config.markdown).